-An intelligent surveying platform like Hive can help you create these conditions, so that employees can offer honest opinions, suggestions, feedback.
+An intelligent surveying platform like Hive can help you create these conditions, so that employees can offer honest opinions, ideas or feedback.

 By understanding how employees really think and feel at work, you’ll be in a better position to evaluate the effectiveness of your wellbeing strategy.

 And that will put you a big step closer to achieving your organisational goals!